Edmonton-Highlands-Norwood

 Edmonton-Highlands-Norwood is a provincial electoral district for the Legislative Assembly of Alberta, Canada.
 The district was created in 2004 when it was merged with Edmonton-Highlands and Edmonton-Norwood.
 This inner-city northeast Edmonton riding has the second lowest average income in Alberta, as well as being one of the most ethnically diverse.
 This riding and its predecessor ridings have voted NDP in six of the last seven elections.

-Neighborhoods in this riding include: Highlands, Bellevue, Montrose, Newton, Virginia Park, Cromdale, Parkdale, Alberta Avenue, Boyle Street, McCauley, Eastwood & Riverdale.
+Neighbourhoods in this riding include: Highlands, Bellevue, Montrose, Newton, Virginia Park, Cromdale, Parkdale, Alberta Avenue, Boyle Street, McCauley, Eastwood & Riverdale.

 The riding is currently held by the Alberta NDP's Janis Irwin.

 History

 The electoral district was created in the 2003 boundary redistribution after the electoral districts of Edmonton-Highlands and Edmonton-Norwood were merged.

 The 2010 boundary redistribution saw significant boundary changes as all land west of 50 street was ceded to Edmonton-Beverly-Clareview.
 A portion of the west boundary that moved along 97 Street between 105 and 111 Avenue was pushed west to 104 Street that was formerly part of Edmonton-Centre and minor alterations were made with the north border of Edmonton-Decore.